Digitalization is the infrastructure for the global economy and exports at the same time – Image: Xpert.Digital

 - 9️⃣ 📱 PUBLIC SERVICES: The progress of digital administration in Germany

-- 🔟 🛡️ CYBER SECURITY: The key to protection in digital Germany
+- 🔟 🛡️ CYBERSECURITY: The key to protection in digital Germany

-#️⃣ Hashtags: #Digitalization #GermanyDigital #DESIIndex #DigitalEducation #DigitalInfrastructure
+#️⃣ Hashtags: #Digitalization #DigitalGermany #DESIIndex #DigitalEducation #DigitalInfrastructure

 - Finland – 69.60